JasmineCodes-New/react-with-firebase/README.md

 # Getting Started:
 ### Clone this app, run npm install, then run npm start.
 Make a login/register your login and then login in with that.

+# Final Features:
+### Manifest.json found in the public folder along with sw.js (the service worker) - sw.js also has the code for push notifications, config for firebase in Config.js, indexedDB outside of folders along the bottom, index.js implements service worker, app.js has the routing.

 # Features of This Web App:
 ####
 This is a basic shopping cart app made with React and secured with Firebase.